GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: ADDITIONAL DETAILS FOR BILINEAR DUELING BANDITS: REGRET ANALYSIS

 \paragraph{Reduction to \citet{wu2024dueling}.} To our knowledge, \citet{wu2024dueling} is the only comparable competitor in our setting of Borda regret minimization.
 To do that, we first describe how to reduce our bilinear dueling bandits to their setting.
 Recall that \citet{wu2024dueling} require vector-valued features for each pair of items, $\bm\phi_{i,j} = -\bm\phi_{j,i}$.
 As $\bm\Theta_\star = \widetilde{\bm\Theta}_\star - \widetilde{\bm\Theta}_\star^\top$ for some $\widetilde{\bm\Theta}_\star \in \sR^{d \times d}$, one can rewrite the bilinear preference as

 One may be tempted to set $\bm\phi_{i,j} = \mathrm{vec}(\bm\phi_i \bm\phi_j^\top - \bm\phi_j \bm\phi_i^\top)$.
 However, recalling the discussions from \cref{sec:prelim-tensor}, one must set $\bm\phi_{i,j} = \mP_A^\top \mathrm{vec}(\bm\phi_i \bm\phi_j^\top - \bm\phi_j \bm\phi_i^\top)$ for $\bm\phi_{i,j}$'s to be able to fully span $\sR^{\wedge 2}$.
-Setting $\bm\theta_\star = \mP_A^\top \mathrm{vec}(\widetilde{\bm\Theta}_\star)$ and the reduction is complete.
+Setting $\bm\theta_\star = \mP_A^\top \mathrm{vec}(\widetilde{\bm\Theta}_\star) \in \sR^{d^2}$ and the reduction is complete.

-\paragraph{Regret Upper Bound.} A na\"{i}ve application of the algorithm of \citet{wu2024dueling} using the above reduction attains a Borda regret bound of $\widetilde{\gO}(c_\mu^{-1} d^{4/3} T^{2/3})$ up to some epsilon-net error (see their Remark 5.3), where
+\paragraph{Comparing Regret Upper Bounds.} A na\"{i}ve application of the algorithm of \citet{wu2024dueling} using the above reduction attains a Borda regret bound of $\widetilde{\gO}(c_\mu^{-1} d^{4/3} T^{2/3})$ up to some epsilon-net error (see their Remark 5.3), where

 They have also assumed that $\lambda_{\min}(\mV(\pi^U)) \geq \lambda_0$ for some constant $\lambda_0 > 0$, where $\pi^U \sim \Unif(\gA \times \gA)$~\citep[Assumption 3.1]{wu2024dueling}.
 We remark that in many cases, $\lambda_0$ is \textit{not} constant and can be arbitrarily small dimension-wise.
 In particular, both \citet{wu2024dueling} and our work assumes $\|\phi_{i,j}\|_2 \leq 1$, one can prove that \textbf{$\lambda_0 \leq \frac{1}{d^2}$ for any $\gA$} under this assumption and it is \textit{impossible} to make $\lambda_0$ as a constant, since